qrichert/goji/docs/BasicFlow.md

 - `Firewall` can detect if a requested page is forbidden for a user (not logged in for example, or page forbidden for logged in users).

-The database will be accessible via `App::getDataBase(): PDO`.
-Really it's a `\Goji\Core\DataBase` object which is returned, but that's just a child of PDO that reads your config file.
-So really it's just a regular `PDO`.

-To access the database in your controllers, just do `$app->getDatabase(?id)`...

-If you provide an ID (matching your config file), the corresponding database parameters will be used.
-If no ID is given, the first database appearing in the config and that works is selected.

-Usually you would have the production first and the local second.
-So if you're on your production server, the production DB will be loaded.
-And if you're on the local server, the production won't load and will fail, and the local one will be selected automatically.

 `$app->exec()` starts the routing process.
 The routing ends with the calling of the `render()` method of your controller.
 It goes like this: